Esri/palladio/README.md

 #### Environment Variables

 * `CITYENGINE_LOG_LEVEL`: controls the global (minimal) log level for all assign and generate nodes.
-Valid values are "debug", "info", "warning", "error", "fatal"
+Valid values are "debug", "info", "warning", "error", "fatal".
+The default is "error".
+Additionally, the log level can be controlled for each `pldAssign` and `pldGenerate` instance.
 * `HOUDINI_DSO_ERROR`: useful to debug loading issues, see https://www.sidefx.com/docs/houdini/ref/env

 ## Developer Manual